 Nursing homes must make protecting the elderly a priority, and our firm will see to it that an elderly loved one who has suffered abuse will receive justice.

-Contact David Christensen Law to speak with a Detroit nursing home abuse lawyer about your elder abuse case today.
+Contact Christensen Law to speak with a Detroit nursing home abuse lawyer about your elder abuse case today.
 We offer a free claim evaluation when you call 248-213-4900 or complete our online contact form at the bottom of this page.